 Even where remote work isn't available every day, teleworking at least a few days per week may increase employee productivity and reduce absenteeism.

 Happy employees are productive employees, and employees with a say in their workplace tend to be happy.
 Another 2022 study found that companies that allow their employees to work 80% remotely were more motivated and 15% more productive.

 This same study suggests that retaining productive employees can save up to $11,000 per year over hiring and re-training new employees.

 When you need new employees, finding talent that fits your requirements can be difficult.

 Sometimes, it may not be possible to find a local candidate.
 When an employee leaves unexpectedly, this can also disrupt the workflow.
 Allowing remote work means your new hire could reside practically anywhere.

 For example, certain skilled workers may even live in another country.
-In that case, you could save money on labor costs due to a differing standard of living, contracting laws and labor laws.
+In that case, you could save money on labour costs due to a differing standard of living, contracting laws and labour laws.

 The onset of the pandemic disrupted daily life.
 Many businesses simply closed and were unable to adjust.
 A study by Yelp found that 98,000 businesses closed in 2020 alone.